Commencement Awards, May 2019

 Awards to Faculty and House Staff, May 2018

 The Leah M. Lowenstein Award Presented annually by the Office for Women in Medicine to faculty members who are models of a medical educator whose humane teaching reaches and influences all students regardless of gender, race, or socioeconomic background.
 These are the traits espoused by the late Leah Lowenstein, a medical educator and first female dean of a coeducational medical school.
-Karen Jubanyik, M.D.
+Howard P. Forman, M.D., M.B.A.